 Coming over like Australian duo CONFIDENCE MAN’s ‘Try Your Luck’, the self-explanatory ‘Full of Lust’ is all girly come-ons and amorous panting, playfully raising temperatures while Jahnsen and Andrésdóttir go all LISA LISA & CULT JAM in the catchy chorus.
-The very Japanese Citypop soundscape betrays the song’s origins which ULTRAFLEX told The Electricity Club “started when we made an electro version of our favourite Norwegian children’s song ‘Sure Sivert’ by Maj Britt Andersen.
+The very Japanese Citypop soundscape betrays the song’s origins which ULTRAFLEX told ELECTRICITYCLUB.CO.UK “started when we made an electro version of our favourite Norwegian children’s song ‘Sure Sivert’ by Maj Britt Andersen.
 With her permission, we were allowed to use the melody from the original song as a synth solo that now comes in at the end”.

-Closing with ‘Secret Lover’ by spinning off percussively into another funky synthbass backdrop recalling MANTRONIX, ULTRAFLEX said to The Electricity Club of their creative dynamic: “We are both workaholics who appreciate a good laugh and a lot of sarcasm.
+Closing with ‘Secret Lover’ by spinning off percussively into another funky synthbass backdrop recalling MANTRONIX, ULTRAFLEX said of their creative dynamic: “We are both workaholics who appreciate a good laugh and a lot of sarcasm.
 Kari is the beatmaker and synth master while Katrin delivers the poetic sass and visual excellence.
 Together we make the synthiverse and melodic framework.
 With our common goal being to have as much fun as possible, we’ve succeeded from day one.
 Yes, we both felt the need to stop being miserable and do something fun for a change.”

 The debut ULTRAFLEX album is a wonderfully joyous listening experience which proves a lot of amusement can be had while still maintaining an artistic integrity.